Circular economy: China

+China's efforts to promote the circular economy are influenced by the legacy of its "complete utilization" principle.
+Complete utilization was a waste-recycling and production efficiency principle that had developed in the 1950s as a response to material scarcity in the early PRC; its underlying philosophy was expressed in the slogan "turning waste into treasure and harm into benefit".

 Beginning in the early 2000s, China started passing a series of laws and regulations to promote the circular economy.
 In 2005, China's National Development and Reform Commission issued a policy document requiring maximization of recycling and reuse of wastewater, exhaust gas, and water residue generated during mining and smelting.
+In 2008, China passed a Circular Economy Promotion Law.

 Policymakers' views expanded from a focus on recycling to broad efforts to promote efficiency and closed-loop flows of materials at all stages, from production to distribution to consumption.
 As part of its efforts to enhance the circular economy, China is attempting to decrease its reliance on mining for its mineral supply.
 Academic Jing Vivian Zhan writes that promoting the circular economy helps China to avoid the resource curse and helps to alleviate overreliance on extractive industries.

-A major barrier to achieving a circular economy in China is poor enforcement of regulation, particularly at lower levels of government.
+As of 2018, a major barrier to achieving a circular economy in China is poor enforcement of regulation, particularly at lower levels of government.

-Europe
+As of 2026, China promotes the circular economy as a top-down national objective which aims to "decouple environmental pressure from environmental growth".

+European Union

 Since 2015, there is a plan concerning the circular economy adopted by the European Commission.
 This first plan includes 54 actions.
 There are also 4 legislative proposals with the objective of legal change.